AA Pension Scheme

 The Pensions Ombudsman

-If you have a complaint or dispute in relation to an occupational pension scheme, you should contact the Pensions Ombudsman, who can investigate this matter on your behalf free of charge.
+If you have a complaint or dispute in relation to the Scheme, you should contact the Pensions Ombudsman, who may be able to investigate this matter on your behalf free of charge.
 The Pensions Ombudsman will expect you to have tried to resolve your complaint or dispute through the Scheme’s IDRP first.

 You can contact the Pensions Ombudsman by writing to: